St Monica's High School: History

 Sign at the front of St Monica's RC High School, next to Bury Old Road.

 St Monica's RC High School was formed when two schools; St Joseph's RC High School, Whitefield and St Peter's RC High School, Prestwich, amalgamated and settled on the former St Peter's site on Bury Old Road.
 The school opened on 1 September 1987.

 During Pope John Paul II's visit to the United Kingdom in 1982 the school (St Peter's RC High School at the time) was used as the base for local authorities and members of the Pope's entourage.
 The Pope made his appearance in nearby Heaton Park making the school an ideal place to run the operations from.

-The school achieved Beacon status in 2001, gained its specialist status as a language college in 2003, and became an applied learning college in 2011, before the closing its sixth form centre in 2017 due to poor intake.
+The school achieved Beacon status in 2001, gained its specialist status as a language college in 2003, and became an applied learning college in 2011, before the closing of its sixth form centre in 2017 due to poor intake.

 Previously a voluntary aided school administered by Bury Metropolitan Borough Council, in August 2020 St Monica's High School converted to academy status.
 The school is now sponsored by the St Teresa Of Calcutta Catholic Academy Trust.

 In 1998, a pupil was forced to move schools after being bullied with violence and verbal abuse, whilst the student's mother accused the school of failing to deal with the situation properly.
 Headteacher at the time, Mr. Austin Campbell denied these claims against the school, claiming "the situation was dealt with properly and professionally throughout".

 In 1999, along with two other Bury Catholic high schools, St Monica's chose to ban an informational book for young people about sex and contraception.
 The school was accused of '"burying their heads in the sand"' by local youth workers.

 In 2006, A St Monica's pupil; Carl Neill, was subject to an attack by a gang of up to 40 youths from Prestwich Community High School (now Prestwich Arts College) from which the pupil sustained multiple fractures to the face.
 The attack took place outside St Monica's and was believed to be an unprovoked assault as a result of a feud between the two schools.
 Due to the risk of revenge attacks, headteacher Frank McCarron was forced to hold assemblies urging students to refrain from retaliation.
 Two Prestwich Community High School students were arrested and later found guilty of the attack.
 The 17- and 15-year-old boys were each sentenced to six months in a young offenders institute.